 Women and Science

 The Women and Science Program at UNC-Chapel Hill was established in 1993 by Vice Chancellor for Graduate Studies and Research, Dr. Mary Sue Coleman.
 The program is housed with the Department of Women’s Studies as the substantial and emerging literature on gender and science includes scholarship in many fields – history, sociology, anthropology, education, psychology, philosophy, and social studies of science – but shares a common focus on gender and women.
-The Women’s Studies Department provides meeting ground and access to women’s networks and organizations on the UNC campus, and as of 2001/2002 a tenure-track position for a coordinating director of the program.
-In 2015 a new faculty, Dr. Lilly Nguyen, was hired for the Digital Humanities program.
-Dr. Nguyen will augment the offering of our undergraduate and graduate courses r4lated to science, technology and feminist techno-science.
+The Women’s & Gender Studies Department provides meeting ground and access to women’s networks and organizations on the UNC campus, as well as related undergraduate courses.

 Currently the Women & Science Program serves a support and consultative role.
-Many Departments have reading and/or interest groups for women in a particular fields.
+Many Departments have reading and/or interest groups for women in a particular field.
 We have been actively engaged with them in providing reading lists, serving on discussion panels and helping to organize colloquia.
-Any group – students, post-docs or faculty are encouraged to contact Dr. Silvia Tomášková to receive advice on any aspect of gender and science, be it organizational or reading requests.
+Any group – students, post-docs or faculty – is encouraged to contact Dr. Nicole Else-Quest to receive advice on any aspect of gender and science, be it organizational or reading requests.

-The Department regularly offers an undergraduate seminar WMST/ANTH 278 Women in Science (offered again in Spring 2016).
+The Department regularly offers an undergraduate seminar WMST/ANTH 278 Women in Science (offered next in Fall 2023).

 Dr. Nicole Else-Quest